 The effect of school inputs and educational attainments

-The effect of school inputs on educational attainments is a project funded by the Nuffield Foundation.
+The effect of school inputs on educational attainments was a project funded by the Nuffield Foundation.

-The project is making use of the National Pupil Database, a school register dataset for England.
-It will provide the research team with information on all pupils who took Key Stage 4 exams (GCSE or equivalent) in 2007 or in one of the three following years.
-From 2007-2009 there are 1.7 million pupils in the sample, of whom 350,000 are siblings.
-When adding the data for the academic year 2009/10 (and for 2010/2011, when available), the sample size will be even larger, enabling the team to get precise estimates for various sub-groups.
+The research team used information on all pupils who took Key Stage 4 exams (GCSE or equivalent) in 2007 or in one of the three following years.
+From 2007-2009 there were 1.7 million pupils in the sample, of whom 350,000 are siblings.
+This allowed the researchers to:

 - adopt school input measures using information on all state schools and all pupils enrolled in these schools

 - obtain precise estimates even when focusing on small sub-groups such as different ethnicities, pupils with different levels of achievement in national tests at the end of primary school and children with different family background and levels of parental investment